Cannes, France cruise holidays

 There are several other resorts nearby where you can also soak up that Riviera feeling.
 Explore Nice, the queen of the Côte d’Azur, with its fabulous markets and restaurants; the fascinating walled town of Antibes with its effortlessly relaxed feel; and glamorous Monte Carlo with its grand palace, casino and incredible Jardin Exotique.

 Many of the beaches that line the Promenade de la Croisette, the city’s main boulevard, are private and belong to the neighbouring beachfront hotels, and many allow day visitors for a fee.
 The Hôtel Martinez is perhaps the most iconic: a favourite of the film festival set, it embodies 1920s glamour and over the years has hosted the rich and famous, from F Scott Fitzgerald to Bruce Willis.
-If you’re not willing to splash the cash on a private beach, Cannes offers plenty of appealing public options, too.
+If you’re not willing to splash the cash on a private beach, Cannes cruise port offers plenty of appealing public options, too.
 At the western end of Promenade de la Croisette near Palais des Festivals is Plage du Casino, a well-maintained stretch of golden sand lined with cafés and restaurants.
 More public beaches can be found further west beyond the promenade, including Plage du Midi, a long, narrow beach that’s great for families.